basdebruin/2d-sequence/README.md

-# 2d-sequence
+# 2D Sequence
-2D Sequencer Web App CSD2D Assignment
+#### A CSD2D assignment

+A 2 dimentional sequencer webapp made as a playful way of making music in the browser.